The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 Recall the bot's architecture:

-4. Call Chat API in background thread ← Almost no CPU available
+4. Background thread calls Chat API ← Almost no CPU available

-In fact, the simple pattern implemented in the previous article (create thinking card → 1 patch) only made 2 API calls, so it somehow managed to work despite this constraint.
-But with progressive cards, more than 10 patches occur over several seconds, causing extreme delay from CPU starvation and making it effectively appear unresponsive.
+In fact, the simple pattern implemented in the previous article (create thinking card → 1 patch) only made 2 API calls, so it managed to work under this constraint.
+However, with progressive cards, 10+ patches occur over several seconds, causing extreme delays due to CPU shortage and making the bot appear essentially unresponsive.

-Pattern Number of API calls Behavior under CPU throttling
+Pattern API call count Behavior under CPU throttling

 Solution: Always-On CPU Allocation

 Setting --no-cpu-throttling keeps CPU allocated even after the HTTP response is returned.
-Background threads are guaranteed to run at full CPU.
+This ensures background threads reliably run with full CPU.

-However, --no-cpu-throttling requires a minimum of 1 vCPU. --cpu=1 is not needed for performance — it's a prerequisite for enabling --no-cpu-throttling.
+However, --no-cpu-throttling requires at least 1 vCPU. --cpu=1 is not needed for performance — it's a prerequisite for enabling --no-cpu-throttling.

 # Step 1: Deploy with increased CPU and memory